tebl/BulkyMIDI-32/BulkyMIDI-32 Module/README.md

 ![Build 005](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/build_005.jpg)

-Next step is adding the female 40-pin header, this is where we'll be plugging in our Raspberry Pi 3 or 4 board at a later point in time.
+Next step is adding the female 40-pin header, this is where we'll be plugging in our Raspberry Pi 3 or 4 - sometime in the future.

 ![Build 006](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/build_006.jpg)